Masterminds/sprig/README.md

 - tuple: A sequence of related objects.
 It is implemented as a `[]interface{}`, where each item can be accessed using `index`.
+- dict: Takes a list of name/values and returns a map[string]interface{}.
+  The first parameter is converted to a string and stored as a key, the second parameter is treated as the value.
+And so on, with odds as keys and evens as values.
+If the function call ends with an odd, the last key will be assigned the empty string.
+Non-string keys are converted to strings as
+  follows: []byte are converted, fmt.Stringers will have String() called. errors will have Error() called.
+All others will be passed through fmt.Sprtinf("%v").

 ```
 {{$t := tuple 1 "a" "foo"}}